bobmacneal/simple-hooks/README.md

 Testing and Prototyping", to make `axios` GET requests to fetch _todos, posts, photos,_ and _users_ data from a remote API.

 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- See companion [simple-hooks-search](https://github.com/bobmacneal/simple-hooks-search) for a sample search application.